Godzilla vs. Megalon: Critical response

+A scene from the film depicting Godzilla dropkicking Megalon while sliding on his tail.
+This scene is wildly attributed to the film being considered goofy.

 Godzilla vs. Megalon was released theatrically in America on May 9, 1976, though the San Francisco Chronicle indicates that it opened there in June, and The New York Times indicates that it opened in New York City on July 11.
 The New York Times film critic Vincent Canby, who a decade before had given a negative review to Ghidorah, the Three-Headed Monster, gave Godzilla vs. Megalon a generally positive review.
 In his review on July 12, 1976, Canby said, "Godzilla vs. Megalon completes the canonization of Godzilla...It's been a remarkable transformation of character - the dragon has become St. George...It's wildly preposterous, imaginative and funny (often intentionally).
 It demonstrates the rewards of friendship, between humans as well as monsters, and it is gentle."

 Godzilla vs. Megalon has attracted the ire of many Godzilla fans in the decades since its original release.
 The film contributed to the reputation of Godzilla films in the United States as cheap children's entertainment that should not be taken seriously.
 It has been described as "incredibly, undeniably, mind-numbingly bad" and one of the "poorer moments" in the history of kaiju films.

 Author Stephen Mark Rainey's critique of the film was strongly negative, published in Japanese Giants, issue four.
-1977.
-Edited and published by Bradford G. Boyle.
+1977, edited and published by Bradford G. Boyle.